To register to attend the October 20 public hearing on Zoom, visit the Planning Commission's meetings webpage.

 Public outreach will include:

 - Notice of the open house and public hearing date published in local newspapers and on County web site

-- Direct postcard mailed to property owners whose shoreline designations are proposed to change
+- Direct postcard mailed to property owners within shoreline jurisdiction

 - Online fact sheets explaining different aspects of the SMP update, such as shoreline setbacks, how existing structures are regulated, permits required, and shoreline environment designations

 - An interactive online map showing how shoreline designations are proposed to change from the 1990 SMP

 - Webmail to our interested parties list (sign up here to receive email notifications)

 - Virtual meetings with interest groups upon request